Section 5(a)(1)

 Who It Covers

 This provision applies to every employer covered by the OSH Act, which is basically anyone who hires one or more workers.
-That includes big factories, small family‑run shops, construction crews, and even nonprofit organizations that have staff.
-The law doesn’t differentiate by size; it differentiates by responsibility.
+That's why that includes big factories, small family‑run shops, construction crews, and even nonprofit organizations that have staff.
+Practically speaking, the law doesn’t differentiate by size; it differentiates by responsibility.
 If you have employees, you’re in scope.

 Why It Matters